gcentral/Website/content/VIPM/national_instruments_lib_ni_instruction_sequencer_ip/index.md

 title: "NI Instruction Sequencer IP"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_ni_instruction_sequencer_ip
 date: 2016-05-19
-summary: "This IP contains a memory to hold sets of U32 data values, or instructions."
+summary: "This IP contains a memory to hold sets of instructions, called sequences, which can be issued from the IP on the FPGA to another component on the FPGA, such as a digital protocol generator.
+This facilitates FPGA-based reconfiguration."
 showSummary: true
 showAuthor: false
 showEdit: false